 2. Camera zoom lens

 I’m a sucker for good photography, but those zoom lenses are big and heavy.
-Unless you are an extreme professional photographer, most of the time you will use your point and shoot or you’re your good regular lens camera; simply for convenience and speed.
-It is rare (at least on my experience) that the zoom will be an indispensable item.
+Unless you are a professional photographer, most of the time you will use your point and shoot or you’re your good regular lens camera; simply for convenience and speed.
+It is rare (at least in my experience) that the zoom will be an indispensable item.
 I guess I can live without that single zoomed pic.